jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/gripper.rst

    Do you want to update the config file with these values?
 [Y/y] Enter the new desired max for the gripper, 60 (degrees) is recommended to match the maximum tool opening.
    60
-   Status: offset and scale in XML configuration file: 261.267 -74.922
+   Status: offset and scale in JSON configuration file: 261.267 -74.922
    Status: new offset and scale:                   	333.594 -102.033

    Do you want to save these values?
 [S/s]
-   Existing IO config file has been renamed sawRobotIO1394-MTML-gripper-34863.xml-backup-2024-10-01-14-06-26 Results saved in IO config file sawRobotIO1394-MTML-gripper-34863.xml
+   Existing IO config file has been renamed sawRobotIO1394-MTML-gripper-34863.json-backup-2024-10-01-14-06-26 Results saved in IO config file sawRobotIO1394-MTML-gripper-34863.json

 Notes: